Building Support for Student-Centered Learning

 Toolkit activities to explore the future of learning in your community

-The four activities included in this toolkit are easy for facilitators to adapt across settings and audiences.
+The four activities included in Building Support for Student-Centered Learning: A Toolkit for Exploring the Future are easy for facilitators to adapt across settings and audiences.

-2. Designing Student-Centered Learning Experiences: Design student-centered learning experiences, informed by future needs and inspired by real-life examples.
+2. Designing Student-Centered Learning Experiences: Design student-centered learning experiences that are informed by future needs and inspired by real-life examples

 THE AUTHORS